Norepinephrine–dopamine releasing agent: Toxicity

-The toxic dose of ATS varies between person due to development of drug tolerance and genetic polymorphism of the CYP450 2D6 gene.
-Different ATS also have different toxic dose.
-Methamphetamine fatality from ATS have been reported after ingestion of a minimal dose of 1.3 mg/kg, while the estimated minimum lethal dose in a non-addicted adult is 200 mg.
+Different ATS drugs possess different toxicity thresholds, and the toxic dose of an ATS varies between individuals due to development of drug tolerance and genetic polymorphism of the CYP450 2D6 gene.
+For example, methamphetamine fatalities have been reported after ingestion of a minimal dose of 1.3 mg/kg, despite the estimated minimum lethal dose in a non-addicted adult being 200 mg.
 Generally, children are more likely to develop toxicity and have lower chances of developing tolerance.

 Treatment

-Studies suggest treatment of ATS-induced psychosis by risperidone and olanzapine.
-While some suggest the usage of low-dose antipsychotic medications to alleviate the symptoms by preventing sensitisation.
+Studies suggest that ATS-induced psychosis may be treatable by risperidone and olanzapine; other studies suggest preventing sensitisation in the first place via the concurrent use of low-dose antipsychotic medications.

-Studies show that antidepressants like fluoxetine, imipramine and desipramine have very limited effects for ATS abuse since they may reduce craving or increase period of adherence to short-to-medium-term treatments.
+Studies show that antidepressants like fluoxetine, imipramine and desipramine do have very limited beneficial effects for ATS abuse by potentially reducing cravings or by increasing the period of adherence to short-to-medium-term treatments.

 A variety of psychosocial interventions have been shown to be effective in reducing substance abuse and risk behaviours associated with ATS.
-There is a strong recommendation that intensive psychosocial interventions be implemented, developed, and adapted to the social context in which they are implemented.
+The implementation and development of intensive psychosocial intervention is strongly recommended, as well as their adaptation to the social context in which they are to be implemented.

 Similar drugs

-A closely related type of drug is a norepinephrine–dopamine reuptake inhibitor (NDRI), for instance bupropion, methylphenidate, and nomifensine.
+A closely related type of drug is the norepinephrine–dopamine reuptake inhibitors (NDRIs) such as bupropion, methylphenidate, and nomifensine.

 History

-Amphetamine, the parent compound of amphetamine-type stimulants was first synthesized by Romanian chemists Lazar Edeleano in 1887.
+Amphetamine, the parent compound of amphetamine-type stimulants, was first synthesized by Romanian chemists Lazar Edeleano in 1887.
 Around the same time, amphetamine's precursor ephedrine was also abstracted from a Chinese herbal medicine ephedra by a Japanese Chemist.
 After its discovery, amphetamine was purified and put into medical use in the 1900s.
-Amphetamine was originally sold as a decongestant inhaler in the United States in 1933 and led to widespread ATS abuse in military forces and civilians later on.
+Amphetamine was originally sold as a decongestant inhaler in the United States in 1933, and led to widespread ATS abuse in military forces and civilians later on.

-The details of history of amphetamine can be found here.